Common Questions

 This depends on what you want to do.

-An Architect will be able to help you understand what works will require an application for Planning Permission.
+An Architect will help you to understand which works will require an application for Planning Permission.
 It should be noted that no Planning Approval can ever be guaranteed due to the subjective nature of most Planning Policies.
 An Architect will be able to offer guidance based on their experience of what is likely to be feasible and what might prove controversial.

 Few projects can avoid needing any kind of approval.

-The most common approval needed beyond Planning is Building Regulations.
+The most common approval needed (other than Planning) is Building Regulations.
 This is an approval of the Construction and ensures that your building will be safe to occupy.
-There are very few projects that would be exempt from Building Regulations approval, and this may include very small projects.
+Some smaller projects may be excempt from the Building Regulations, but it is still good practice to aim to meet the requirements.

-Other approvals that may be needed may include Listed Building Consent (if your property is Listed or in the grounds of a Listed Building), permission to demolish in a Conservation Area, Party Wall Agreements, etc. This list isn’t extensive and each project should be assessed for their specific approval requirements.
-The Planning Portal website lists the most common permissions you may need.
+Other approvals that may be needed include Listed Building Consent (if your property is Listed or in the grounds of a Listed Building), permission to demolish in a Conservation Area, Party Wall Agreements, etc. The Planning Portal website lists the most common permissions you may need.
+Every project should be assessed for its specific approval needs.

 An Architect can help you to determine what permissions you will need for your project and in many cases will be able to arrange these approvals.
 Some approvals may require additional specialist Consultants and the Architect would help to advise and arrange these.